Roger-Yao8126/Android-Application-for-Enterprise-Multi-location-Workforce-Management/README.md

 ## Set Google API KEY
 - Add your google api key to placeholder in file src/main/res/AndroidManifest.xml

-- To get your google API key , see the instruction [instruction](https://developers.google.com/maps/premium/apikey/maps-android-apikey)
+- To get your google API key , see the [instruction](https://developers.google.com/maps/premium/apikey/maps-android-apikey)